arouenne/realworldapp_we/README.md

 # Angular RealWorld Example App

-This is a private Angular application based on the RealWorld example app.
+This is a Angular application based on the RealWorld example app.
 It provides a variety of features to manage articles.

 ## Features